HamzaAssa/rasaank_labzbalad/README.md

 ## Installation

-To install the app, download the APK for Android or the IPA file for iOS from the link below:
+To install the app, download the APK for Android:

 [Download APK](https://github.com/HamzaAssa/rasaank_labzbalad/tree/main/apk/rasaank_labzbalad.apk)
-(Replace # with the actual link to the APK)

 Follow these steps to install the APK on your Android device: